bradford-hamilton/Ruby-On-Quails/guides/source/3_2_release_notes.md

 * Added `:gzip` option to `caches_page`.
 The default option can be configured globally using `page_cache_compression`.

-* Rails will now use your default layout (such as "layouts/application") when you specify a layout with `:only` and `:except` condition, and those conditions fail.
+* Quails will now use your default layout (such as "layouts/application") when you specify a layout with `:only` and `:except` condition, and those conditions fail.

     ```ruby
     class CarsController